ehsan2793/web-sprint-challenge-applied-javascript/README.md

 2. What is an event?

-Events are the way we users interact with the page. mouse click keyborad, hovering over something and  ...
+Events are the way we users interact with the page. mouse click keyboard, hovering over something and  ...

 3. What is an event listener?

-once an events happens we can track the event using event listeners and by putting an event listener on an element and give it a callback fucntion to do something when the event is triggered.
+once an events happens we can track the event using event listeners and by putting an event listener on an element and give it a callback function to do something when the event is triggered.

 4. Why would we convert a NodeList into an Array?

-Converting to an Array is necessary to iterate over elements with .fortach or .map and many more arry method
+Converting to an Array is necessary to iterate over elements with .forEach or .map and many more array method

 5. What is a component?
-    Components are reusable codes that we can use to build elements style and functiality  and are used to we can keep our code dry.
+    Components are reusable codes that we can use to build elements style and functionality   and are used to we can keep our code dry.